7 Timeless Kitchen Trends That Will Never Look Outdated

 Drawer and Cabinet Organizers

 I'm calling it: Organization will never go out of style.
-And while features like built-in baking sheet dividers and pull-out cabinet drawers haven't been around for that long, when hidden behind unfussy, timeless cabinet fronts, these functional features will never be outdated.
+And while features like built-in baking sheet dividers and pull-out cabinet drawers haven't been around for that long, when hidden behind unfussy cabinet fronts, these functional features are a must-have for timeless kitchens.

 Vintage Appliances